btguin/mini-torch/README.md

-# MiniTorch Module 4
+# MiniTorch

-This codebase is part of the MiniTorch project, a DIY deep learning framework designed for educational purposes.
-Module 4 focuses on implementing convolutional neural networks (CNNs) with an emphasis on efficiency and utilizing Numba for just-in-time (JIT) compilation to achieve performance gains.
+This codebase is part of the MiniTorch project, a deep learning framework that implements convolutional neural networks with and utilizies Numba for JIT compilation to achieve performance gains.
 Key components include:

 *   **Tensor Operations and Autodiff**: Core implementations for tensor manipulation, including broadcasting, mapping, zipping, and reductions.
 Automatic differentiation is supported for gradient-based optimization.
 *   **CUDA Support**: (Optional) Enables GPU acceleration using CUDA, particularly for computationally intensive operations like matrix multiplication and convolutions.